cloudsimplus/cloudsimplus/README.md

 1. TableBuilder objects that are used in all examples and enable printing simulation results in different formats such as ASCII Table, CSV or HTML.
 It shows simulation results in perfectly aligned tables, including data units and additional data.
 See the last line of the [BasicFirstExample](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/BasicFirstExample.java) constructor to see how it is easy to print results;
 1. Throughout documentation update, improvement and extension;
 1. Improved class hierarchy, modules and package structure that is easier to understand and follows the Separation of Concerns principle (SoC);
 1. As it is usual to extend framework classes to provide some specific behaviors for your simulations, you will find a totally refactored code that follows clean code programming, [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [Design Patterns](https://en.wikipedia.org/wiki/Software_design_pattern) and several other software engineering principles and practices.
-By this way, it will be easier to understand the code and implement the feature you want;
+This way, it will be easier to understand the code and implement the feature you want;
 1. Integration Tests to increase framework accuracy by testing entire simulation scenarios;
-1. Updated to Java 8, making extensive use of [Lambda Expressions](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html) and [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) to improve efficiency and provide a cleaner and easier-to-maintain code.
+1. Updated to Java 8, making extensive use of [Lambda Expressions](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html) and [Streams API](http://www.oracle.com/technetwork/articles/java/ma14-java-se-8-streams-2177646.html) to improve efficiency and provide a code that is cleaner and easier to maintain.

 # Project's Modules